 2. Extended Warranty

-Most cards which offer purchase protection will also provided extended warranty coverage.
+Most cards that offer purchase protection will also provide extended warranty coverage.

 What does that mean?